Tax Guides

 Step 5: Set Retention Reminders

-Mark your calendar five years from each lodgement date.
-Before deleting old records, double-check that no CGT assets, depreciating items, or carried forward losses require longer retention.
+Calendar five-year marking from each lodgement date.
+Before deleting older records, verify no CGT assets, depreciating items, or carried forward losses require extended retention.

 Frequently Asked Questions